luchonaveiro/open-source-data-stack/README.md

 Generating the `.html` file that is hosted on `localhost:80`.

-### DAG at a model level with Great Expectations
+### DAG with dbt at a model level with Great Expectations
 Of course we can rely on `dbt`'s testing suite to create more complex tests, such as the one we created on `jaffle_shop/tests/assert_positive_total_for_payments.sql`, but what if we want to use `Great Expectations` library?
 How can we include it on our current project?

-For this, we created the `model_level_dbt_great_expectations_dag` adding som tasks to the previous DAG.
+For this, we created the `model_level_dbt_great_expectations_dag` adding some tasks to the previous DAG.
 We are going to use the `GreatExpectationsOperator` that we can find on the `airflow-provider-great-expectations` library.
 Here I decided to split the `Great Expectations` validations in 2: *sources* and *targets*.
 The *sources* validations we are going to execute them at the beginning of the DAG, and the *targets* validations, at the end, after running the `dbt` models.

 ![great_expectations_dag](assets/great_expectations_dag.png)